recinan/HR_app/README.md

 # HR App

-This project is a web-based recruitment management system developed to digitalize internal hiring processes.
-The backend was built using Django Rest Framework (DRF).
+This project is a web-based HR App that provides simplicity for hiring process.
+The backend was built using Django Rest Framework.

 ## 🚀 Features

 - JWT-based authentication system
-- Role-based authorization (Applicant, Committee Member, Administrator)
+- Role-based authorization
 - Application submission with file upload/download support
 - Candidate evaluation and scoring by committee members
 - Automated email notifications (e.g., application status updates)